itprov/CarND-MPC-Project/README.md

 The state for this model consists of [x, y, &psi;, v] where x, y are the coordinates of the vehicle's position, &psi; is the orientation (heading direction) angle in radians, and v is the velocity.
 The actuators consist of [&delta;, a] where &delta; is the steering angle, and a is the acceleration (or deceleration if negative).

-The state & actuator equations for this model are as follows:
+The state & actuator update equations for this model are as follows:

 x<sub>t+1</sub> = x<sub>t</sub> + v<sub>t</sub> &ast; cos&psi;<sub>t</sub> &ast; dt
 <br/>